 For detailed status on features within a roadmap plan, utilize the Roadmaps > Features report with feature status enabled under Customize Features; add filters for specific initiatives or goals as needed depending on the program owner's area of responsibility.

 For customers, you want a roadmap that creates excitement, while still sharing only what you're ready to as a product owner.
-Leverage the Roadmaps > Features report with external dates at the level of precision you are comfortable sharing with that audience, and hide any features from the notebook that may not be committed yet.
+Leverage the Roadmaps > Features report with external dates at the level of precision you are comfortable sharing with that audience, and hide any features from the Aha! presentation that may not be committed yet.

 That "special" stakeholder